 Our teachers each bring a unique background to share in their love of teaching your children.
 Click each staff member’s picture to learn more.
 Each teacher’s credentials has many levels.
 Please scroll down below the staff members’ pictures to learn more about our teacher requirements.

 I’m pleased to say I have been working at St. Paul’s Preschool since 2008.
 I am thankful to have a position in such a nurturing and loving environment.
-In my 12 years here, I have spent 10 years as the head teacher in the Three Day Two’s classroom, as well as a school-wide floating assistant.
+In my 12 years here, I spent 10 years as the head teacher in the Three Day Two’s classroom, as well as a school-wide floating assistant.
 I previously taught Spanish and held the role of the assistant teacher in the Two Day Two’s classroom.
-This year I assumed the role of Director, and I’m very proud to be continuing the time-honored traditions of St. Paul’s Preschool.
+In 2019 I assumed the role of Director, and I’m very proud to be continuing the time-honored traditions of St. Paul’s Preschool.
 I am a married mother of three children.
-One is in elementary school, and two are in high school.
-All three are graduates of St. Paul’s, and I am as well!
+One is in elementary school, one is in high school, and one is at U of L. All three are graduates of St. Paul’s, and I am as well!

 I was born and raised here in Louisville.
 I’m happy to both raise my family here, as well as help to continue to promote St. Paul’s strong tradition in Louisville.
 I earned my B.A. from Bellarmine University with a major in English and minors in French and Philosophy.
 Prior to working at St. Paul’s, I worked for my family’s manufacturing business in Accounting/ Logistics/Operations, and I have substituted in the JCPS system as well.
 I enjoy cooking and baking, gardening, camping, and above all, spending time with my family.